-To perform an Enterprise Reset using ADB:
+Performing an Enterprise Reset Using ADB

 - 1. Connect the device to the Rugged Charge/USB cable or insert the device into the 1-Slot USB/Charge Only Cradle. - 2.
 Connect the cable or cradle to the host computer. - 3.
+Go to Settings.

-On the device, swipe down from the Status bar to open the Quick Access panel and then touch 🌣. - 4.
-Touch System > Developer options. - 5.
+- 4. Touch System > Advanced > Developer options. - 5.
 Slide the switch to the ON position. - Touch USB Debugging.
 A check appears in the check box.
 The Allow USB debugging? dialog box appears. - 7.
 Touch OK. - 8.
 On the host computer, open a command prompt window and type: